- Historical Context

 Possibly the central tenet of the film is the big question of privacy.
 Even in today’s society, the sanctity of privacy is an important concept; every individual has a right to make their own choices without having to disclose, explain or justify all of them.
 The character of Doyle says almost these exact words:

-The tension that Hitchcock draws upon is this other idea of public responsibility, or civic duty—that is, the need to uphold the peace and protect one’s fellow citizen from harm.
+The tension that Hitchcock draws upon is this other idea of public responsibility, or civic duty - that is, the need to uphold the peace and protect one’s fellow citizens from harm.
 These ideas clash in Rear Window, as fulfilling this civic responsibility (which for Jeff means privately investigating Thorwald) means that Thorwald’s right to privacy gets totally thrown out the window.
 So to speak.

 In some ways, the audience is also positioned to reflect on this question, and in particular, reflect on the paranoia that characterised and defined the McCarthy era.